Travelers Championship: A hole-by-hole guide to TPC River Highlands

 TPC River Highlands is home to one of the PGA Tour's iconic holes: the drivable par-4 15th, which delivers drama at a critical point in the round every single year.

-For a state with little professional sports presence (just the WNBA's Connecticut Sun) since the Hartford Whalers decamped for North Carolina in 1996, Connecticut is sports-crazy.
-In addition to a relatively even split of Boston and New York sports addicts, the entire state lays a compelling claim to the title "Basketball Capital of the World" thanks to the incredible success of the University of Connecticut men's and women's basketball programs, which have won a stunning 18 combined NCAA Championships since '95.
+For a state with little professional sports presence since the Hartford Whalers decamped for North Carolina in 1997, Connecticut is sports-crazy.
+In addition to a relatively even split of Boston and New York sports fans, the entire state lays a compelling claim to the title "Basketball Capital of the World" thanks to the incredible success of the University of Connecticut men's and women's basketball programs and their stunning 18 combined NCAA Championships since '95.

-Like TPC Scottsdale's Stadium Course, TPC River Highlands is an exemplar of stadium golf, with great fan sightlines on every hole, especially along the course's thrilling final four holes, which loop around a four-acre lake before marching back to the clubhouse.
-But these built-in viewing platforms would be wasted if the golf holes themselves were not also built for drama.
-Credit goes to Pete Dye and Bobby Weed, whose 1980s redesign of a 1930s course on the site brought it up to PGA Tour standards.
-At its best, it is a slow-burn thriller: a course where both low scores and blowups have driven final-round excitement over the years.
+And like TPC Scottsdale's Stadium Course, TPC River Highlands is an exemplar of stadium golf.
+When Pete Dye and Bobby Weed redesigned it in the 1980s, they prioritized easy sightlines for fans and tons of late drama centered on the course's thrilling final four holes, which loop around a four-acre lake before marching back to the clubhouse.
+At its best, River Highlands has been a slow-burn thriller: a course where both low scores and blowups have driven final-round excitement over the years.

 At just 6,844 yards from the tips, playing to a par of 70, TPC River Highlands is one of the shortest courses the Tour visits each year.
 Historically, it has provided a varied test, favoring no particular style of play over the other.
 Long hitters like Xander Schauffele (2022), Dustin Johnson (2020) and Bubba Watson (2010, 2015, 2018) have won there, but so have tacticians like Chez Reavie (2019), Ken Duke (2013) and Brad Faxon (2005).
 The 2024 edition, where Scottie Scheffler beat Tom Kim in a playoff, exemplifies River Highlands' admirably style-agnostic design.

-Until the last two years, 20-under or better had won the event only four times since it moved to its current location in 1984.
+Until recently, 20-under or better had won the event only four times since it moved to its current location in 1984.
 A perfect example of TPC River Highlands' typical inscrutability despite its modest length: in the final round of the 2016 Travelers Championship, Jim Furyk lit the course up, becoming the first and only player to shoot 58 in a PGA Tour round.
-His single-round, 12-under score came on the heels of rounds of 73, 66 and 72.
+But his single-round, 12-under score came on the heels of rounds of 73, 66 and 72.
 Furyk tied for fifth, three shots behind Russell Knox, who won that year's edition with a 14-under total over four days.

-TPC River Highlands' best defense is its greens, which are medium sized and tend to sit up a few feet above a good mix of fairway-length chipping areas, bothersome rough and bunkers.
-Pro golfers have a hard time playing away from any flag with a short-iron or wedge in hand, so greed can mean big trouble at TPC River Highlands.
-In this way, the course sometimes echoes 2024 U.S. Open site Pinehurst No. 2.
+TPC River Highlands' best defense has traditionally been its greens, which are medium sized and tend to sit up a few feet above their surroundings - some short-grass chipping areas, gnarly rough and bunkers.
+Pro golfers have a hard time playing away from any flag with a short-iron or wedge in hand, so greed can lead to big trouble.
+Despite a completely different aesthetic, the course actually sometimes echoes Pinehurst No. 2.
 Hole locations along the perimeters of greens become crucibles; truly great shots are rewarded, but missing the target by as little as a yard or two can spell bogey or worse.
-As always, the firmer the greens get, the more exciting the course will be.
+As always, the firmer the greens get, the more exciting and exacting the course will be.

 How the design of TPC River Highlands has lost its way